home-assistant/home-assistant.io/source/_integrations/nextdns.markdown

   - '@bieniu'
 ha_domain: nextdns
 ha_platforms:
+  - button
   - diagnostics
   - sensor
 ha_integration_type: integration
 ---

 NextDNS is a DNS service that protects from all kinds of security threats, blocks ADS and trackers on websites and in apps, and provides a safe and supervised Internet for kids — on all devices and on all networks.
-The NextDNS integration allows you to monitor your NextDNS statistics.
+The NextDNS integration allows you to monitor NextDNS statistics and control its configuration.

 ## Prerequisites